Ruth-Ch/cs215-portfolio/final-project.md

 ---

-## Repository and Project Materials
+## Repository Contents

-This repository contains:
+This repository includes:

-- the cleaned dataset
-- analysis notebooks
+- the final analysis notebook
+- cleaned survey data
-- visualizations
+- visualizations used in the project
-- exported interactive graphs
-- project website files
+- GitHub Pages website files

----
+- written project documentation